pinkusrg/spark-kryo-template/README.md

 Java Serialization :

 ![Java Metrics](https://springflee.files.wordpress.com/2019/12/javametrics.png)

-So, if we look at the stats we can see that Kryo outperforms every time, you can run more jobs and analyze the result furthur.
+So, if we look at the stats we can see that Kryo outperforms every time, you can run more jobs and analyze the results furthur.